Teikyo Lab.

 Plant seeds

-From the seeds of the plants found in the excavations so far, the actual conditions of vegetation and food culture at that time can be seen.
-Visiting Professor Seiji Nakayama, who specializes in plant archeology, focused on grains that were transmitted from west to east or from east to west through the Silk Road.
-We will investigate how barley, wheat, and legumes originating in West Asia, as well as millet and millet originating in northeastern China, were brought in from various regions.
+Plant seeds found in excavations so far have given us insight into the vegetation and food culture of the time.
+Visiting Professor Seiji Nakayama, who specializes in archaeology, will focus on grains that were transmitted from West to East and vice versa along the Silk Road.
+He will investigate how barley, wheat, and beans originating in West Asia, as well as foxtail millet and millet originating in northeastern China, were brought from various places.

 Animal bones